salient-labs/toolkit/src/Toolkit/Cache/README.md

 ---

-`salient/cache` provides a SQLite-backed key-value cache.
+`salient/cache` provides a key-value store backed by a SQLite database.

 - Implements [PSR-16 (Common Interface for Caching Libraries)][PSR-16]
 - Multiple cache operations can be grouped into an atomic transaction via a